In the guide below, we provide a summary/breakdown of energy in China.

 China’s Installed Energy Capacity

-Installed energy capacity is the current capacity for each energy source.
+Installed energy capacity is the current capacity for each energy source when taking into consideration the generation capacity of installed/built plant and capital.

 Installed Capacity In 2016